 Learn how to unlock your wireless mobile device for use on other carriers (formerly SIM Unlock).

 Mobile carriers typically use different frequencies and technology to provide wireless network access.
 So, not all phones, tablets, and mobile Internet devices are compatible between every mobile carrier.
-For more information about compatibility with T-Mobile’s network, see Bring Your Own Device.
-Even if your phone, tablet, or mobile Internet device is compatible between carriers, some functionality of your device may not operate the same on a different mobile carrier’s network.
+Even if your phone, tablet, or mobile Internet device is compatible with carriers, your device may not operate the same on a different mobile carrier’s network.
 Please review your device functionality with any new carrier's network to make sure that the services are operating as expected.
+For more information about T-Mobile’s network compatibility requirements, see Bring Your Own Device.

 We provide mobile device unlock codes free within two business days (or provide further information about timing) for eligible devices.